metasnf: Meta Clustering with Similarity Network Fusion in R: Defining hyperparameters for clustering

 \pkg{metasnf} offers a wide range of options to configure how cluster solutions are generated from the initial data.
 By increasing the diversity and size of generated cluster solutions, users will have a better chance of finding a robust meta cluster of solutions that are maximally useful for their purposes.
-A typical, complete SNF pipeline spans the following steps:
+A typical, complete SNF pipeline spans the following steps: \begin{enumerate} \item Feature selection. \item Organization of features into data types. \item Normalization, standardization, or other rescalings of the features. \item Calculation of distance matrices from data types. \item Conversion of distance matrices to similarity (affinity) matrices. \item Fusion of similarity matrices by SNF. \item Division of the final fused matrix into a cluster solution. \end{enumerate} The SNF config is a \pkg{metasnf} object made up of four pieces that collectively control all parts of that pipeline: